niels segers

 6. Use Your Custom Registry

-This will fetch the chat.json schema from your registry and add the Chat component to your project.
-More info about this specific component can be found here.
+This will fetch the component.json schema from your registry and add the component to your project.

 Conclusion

-Creating your own shadcn/ui registry allows you to share custom components across projects or with the community.
-By following these steps, you can set up a registry for your own component library, making it easy to reuse and distribute your UI components.
+Creating your own shadcn registry enables you to share custom components across projects or with the community.
+With these steps, you can establish a registry for your component library, making it simple to reuse and distribute your UI components.